Dev26x/altschoolcloud-assignments/Semester 3/Terraform_Assignment/Readme.md

 Contains a data block that retrieves an existing AWS Certificate Manager (ACM) certificate.
 This is useful in this project because I created and validated my certificate on the aws console outside of Terraform, and needed to reference the SSL/TLS certificate.

+*Improvements to make include creating the hosted zone and requesting for the certificate via terraform.
+Also using api endpoint*

 ## Modules

 ### S3 Bucket Module